 In the historical tradition of Theophany, it is customary for Eastern Christians (both Catholic and Orthodox) to also bless the waters of nearby local streams or rivers.
 The prayer service follows the same prayers as those recited and chanted in church.

 In living our Christian faith we are entrusted with being stewards of all good that God gifts to us.
 And this includes creation itself.
 Since water is so vital, we should respect the sources of water, especially closest to us.
 In Eastern Europe where our ancestors held the tradition of blessing local water, the nearest source of water might have been a small river or stream.
-In the Wyoming Valley (of Northeastern Pennsylvania) it is the Susquehanna, our heritage river curving down from Cooperstown, New York State to the Maryland Chesapeake bay.
-Everyone living along the river knows personally its beauty and fury.
+In the Wyoming Valley (of Northeastern Pennsylvania) the nearest river is the Susquehanna river, designated a heritage river — an old river curving down from Cooperstown, New York State to the Maryland Chesapeake bay.
+Everyone living along the Susquehanna knows personally its beauty and fury.
 Many live and work in this flood plain, the lowest strip of land sandwiched between the low mountains of the Appalachian ridge.

 In June 1972 a disastrous flood severely damaged thousands of homes and businesses, requiring improvements to the protective levee along several of the “valley” towns.
 Another flood in September 2011 was higher, and while the majority, but not all residents and places were spared, this latest flood once more tested the endurance of the levee system and in turn, the faith and resilience of the residents of the Wyoming Valley.